 How Using a Business Loan Cosigner Works

 Once a cosigner is brought into the loan application, then the loan provider will have to analyze the loan differently than they would if you were applying by yourself.
-There is no set way that a loan provider must do this, but it generally happens one in of three ways:
+There is no set way that a loan provider must do this, but it generally happens in one of three ways.

 1. Weighted Average Method

-2. Non-Weighted Average Method
+2. Nonweighted Average Method

 The loan provider can also take the average of the cosigner’s credit score and the owner’s credit score, regardless of what the ownership amounts are.
 This gives the cosigner’s credit a larger role than in the weighted average model, but it’s still just a moderate impact on the total loan application.
-Combine this credit consideration with some collateral from the cosigner and it becomes more significant, improving your chances at getting approved for the loan amount you want.
+Combine this credit consideration with some collateral from the cosigner, and it becomes more significant, improving your chances of getting approved for the loan amount you want.